sarahepedersen/sarahepedersen/README.md

 - 👋 Hi, I’m @sarahepedersen.
 I'm a first-year Sociology PhD student at Princeton University.
-I consider myself a C# wizard who is slowly shifting into R mode.
 - 🌱 I was previously a Software Engineer II at Microsoft working on Engineering Systems in Azure E+P. In this role, I worked on the Windows Composition Database to inform OS composition for developers across Windows, Xbox, Azure, and more.

 <!---